-For 30 years, Dr. Jenkins previously worked at the Centers for Disease Control and Prevention in Atlanta, where he helped to end the infamous and unethical Tuskegee Study of Untreated Syphilis in the Negro Male and to establish initiatives to improve public health for African Americans and Native Americans.
-Dr. Jenkins currently works with the UNC Institute of African American Research and as co-director of the Minority Health Project.
+For 30 years Dr. Jenkins worked at the Centers for Disease Control and Prevention in Atlanta, where he helped to end the infamous and unethical Tuskegee Study of Untreated Syphilis in the Negro Male and to establish initiatives to improve public health for African Americans and Native Americans.
+Before retiring, Dr. Jenkins worked with the UNC Institute of African American Research and as co-director of the Minority Health Project.

 In addition to founding SAAPHI, Dr. Jenkins was been instrumental in founding the Institute for African American Health; establishing Project IMHOTEP; the Public Health Sciences Institute at Morehouse College; the Master of Public Health program at Morehouse School of Medicine, the first such program at a historically black institution.